 The Wayside is a historic Concord house that was briefly the home of Louisa May Alcott and her family during her childhood and inspired many of the scenes she later depicted in her novel "Little Women."
 For a longer period, it was the home of another significant literary figure, Nathaniel Hawthorne, author of "The Scarlet Letter," and his family.
 Later, it was the home of Margaret Sidney, a children's author.
 Alcott's family housed an escaped enslaved man during their time here and their extended family included many abolitionists, including Judge Samuel Sewall who wrote an early anti-slavery tract called "The Selling of Joseph."
 Alcott's brother Samuel J. May was also a founding member of an abolitionist site as well as a conductor on the Underground Railroad.

 Backstory and Context

-After the Alcott's moved out of the home in 1848, the house became the home of famed author Nathaniel Hawthorne, whose family renamed the home to what it is now known today, "The Wayside".
-The Hawthornes called Wayside home until Nathaniel's death in 1864.
+After the Alcotts moved out of the home in 1848, the house became the home of famed author Nathaniel Hawthorne, whose family renamed the home to what it is now known today, "The Wayside".
+The Hawthornes called The Wayside home until Nathaniel's death in 1864.
 The home was made open to the public in 1927 by the daughter of Margaret Sidney, who was author of the "Five Little Peppers" book series.
-Wayside became known as "Home of the Authors" and was made part of the Minute Man National Historical Park in 1965.
-The home's role in the Underground Railroad was also made official in 2001 when the National Underground Railroad Network to Freedom placed a marker on the site.
+The Wayside became known as "Home of Authors" and was made part of the Minute Man National Historical Park in 1965.
+The home's role in the Underground Railroad was also recognized in 2001 when the National Underground Railroad Network to Freedom placed a marker on the site.